AlvaroGS7/DevOpsLearning/GoogleCloud/concepts/concepts.md

 One of GCP's core strengths is its **steadfast dedication to security**.
 It provides a suite of security services including **Google Cloud Identity and Access Management (IAM), Cloud Web Security, and Google Cloud Key Management Service (KMS)** to ensure robust security protocols.

-The scalability, dependability, and cost-efficiency of GCP position it as an appealing choice for entities of all sizes, enabling them to seamlessly expand their infrastructure, enhance operational efficiency, and navigate the realms of digital transformation.
+The scalability, dependability, and cost-efficiency of GCP position it as an appealing choice for entities of all sizes, enabling them to seamlessly expand their infrastructure, enhance operational efficiency, and navigate the realms of digital transformation.<br><br>

 # Most Common Concepts